gitlabhq/gitlabhq/doc/install/aws/index.md

      ![Create security group](img/create_security_group.png)

      TIP: **Tip:**
-     Depending on your setup, you might want to allow SSH traffic from only a known host.
+     Based on best practices, you should only allow SSH traffic from only a known host or CIDR block.
 In that case, change the SSH source to be custom and give it the IP you want to SSH from.

 1. When done, click on **Create**.